Understanding Common Criminal Law Defenses

 Your attorney can help you determine if any of these defenses apply to your case.

 Building Your Best Defense

 Defending yourself against criminal charges involves carefully evaluating your case to determine the best possible defenses.
 You must assert some defenses before trial if you’re going to raise them at all.

 For other defenses, you must work at skillfully building evidence to show the jury the validity of the criminal defense.
-It’s important to work with an experienced criminal defense attorney as quickly as possible when you’re facing a criminal charge.
+It’s important to work with an experienced Las Vegas criminal defense lawyer as quickly as possible when you’re facing a criminal charge.
 They can help you determine the best defenses in your case and help you assert them.